 ❑ Use only unrefined cold- or expeller-pressed oils.
 Cold-pressed oils are those that have never been heated above 110°F during processing—at this temperature, enzyme destruction begins.
 Use vegetable oils that are liquid at room temperature, such as olive, soybean, flaxseed, primrose, and black currant seed oil.
 Olive oil is recommended.

-❑ Do not eat any nuts except raw, unsalted pecans, walnuts, and almonds.
-Almonds are rich in the amino acid arginine, and were found in one study to cut cholesterol levels by sixteen points over a four-week period.
+❑ Eat almonds Almonds are rich in the amino acid arginine, and it was found in a study, which reduced cholesterol levels by sixteen points, over a period of four weeks.

 ❑ Reduce the amount of saturated fat and cholesterol in your diet.
-Saturated fats include all fats of animal origin as well as coconut and palm oils.
-Eliminate from the diet all hydrogenated fats and hardened fats and oils such as margarine, lard, and butter.
-Margarine that contains plant sterols, however, is a relatively healthy option.
-Consume no heated fats or processed oils, and avoid animal products (especially pork and pork products) and fried or fatty foods.
-Always read food product labels carefully.
-You may consume nonfat milk, low-fat cottage cheese, and skinless white poultry meat (preferably turkey), but only in moderation.
+Saturated fats include all animal fats, as well as coconut and palm oils.
+Eliminate from the diet all hydrogenated fats and hardened fats and oils, such as margarine, lard and butter.
+However, margarine containing plant sterols is a relatively healthy option.
+Do not consume heated fats or processed oils, and fried or fatty foods.
+You can consume skim milk, cottage cheese, low fat and skinless white chicken meat (preferably turkey), but only in moderation.

 ❑ High cholesterol is directly related to conditions such as Alzheimer’s disease, arteriosclerosis, cardiovascular disease, circulatory problems, heart attack, hypertension, and osteoporosis.
 It is advisable to refer to all of the sections on these interrelated diseases to learn about all aspects of, and contributing causes to, high cholesterol.

 ❑ Meat and dairy products are primary sources of dietary cholesterol.
 Grains, vegetables, and fruits are free of cholesterol.